 - Graduate peer mentors.
 They organize regular social events for first-year students and offer their advice and experience.

 Students who are interested in working for a professor whose primary appointment is not in the physics department (i.e. a professor who cannot be their formal thesis advisor) should first discuss their plans with the Director of Graduate Studies.
+Summer fellowships, such as the Hughes Fellowships, can be used outside the Physics Department only with the approval of the Director of Graduate Studies.

 Ph.
 D. Degree Requirements